himmAllRight/himmAllRight-source/resources/templates/md/posts/Updating-Pi-Cluster-With-Ansible.md

 ansible-playbook update-cluster.yml
 ```

-When running the playbook, ansible will first attempt to gather facts about each node, and then begin to run each of the tasks we defined.
+When running the playbook, ansible will first attempt to gather facts about each node, and then begin to run each of the tasks defined in the playbook.
 At each step, it will print out the `name` of each task, followed by the status/result for each node.
 When it completes, all the nodes in the cluster should be updated.
 Now you can update three+ computers with a single command!
 Enjoy!